h15200/notes/kafka_and_confluent.md

 - a `kafka cluster` is a group of `kafka nodes`, or `kafka brokers`

-- a `topic` is created on Kafka, but a `stream` is used in `ksqldb`.
+- a `topic` is created on Kafka, but a `stream` is used in `ksqlDB`.
 To import a topic as a stream, there needs to be a valid `schema` attached to it

 - physical cluster is a traditional kafka cluster (non cloud)
 - logical cluster is the cloud native version of a kafka cluster that leverages cloud scaling

 ### Kafka data model Confluent Cloud org

-- a conflent cloud `organization` has 2 tiers
+- a confluent cloud `organization` has 2 tiers

 1. professional
 2. enterprise